Venus-Jupiter conjunction: How and where to watch the planetary event

 — AccuWeather (@breakingweather) November 11, 2017

-Per the BBC, the best viewing opportunity in the UK will be 40 minutes before sunrise in the southeast sky.
+Per the BBC, the best viewing opportunity in the U.K. will be 40 minutes before sunrise in the southeast sky.
 More details on that here.

 NASA has even created a cool trailer to mark the event.
 Check out the video below—and remember to set your alarm extra early on Monday morning, November 13.